 In your third year, you will look to apply your newly acquired knowledge, understanding, and practice to a professional setting through our integrated work placement to provide you with valuable experience ahead of your future career.

 Our small, interactive seminars mean you are seen as an individual, not just another face in the crowd as our lecturers get to know you and how best to support your academic and personal development.

 Learn from expert practicing researchers who really get to know you

 Our team of expert psychology and education active researchers and practitioners bring their knowledge and research directly into the classroom with them and really get to know and how best to support you throughout your studies.

 Our BSc (Hons) Educational Psychology course is accredited by the British Psychological Society (BPS), which means you’ll graduate with an industry-recognised qualification ready that acts as a first step to becoming a psychologist.

 On this course you will:

-- Apply your knowledge on a work placement and through an independent project.
+- Apply your knowledge and skills on a dedicated work placement within a professional setting.